Medics: 200 Palestinians hurt in Al-Aqsa clashes with police | Law-Order

 "It is critical to avoid steps that exacerbate tensions or take us farther away from peace," the U.S. State Department said in a statement.
 "This includes evictions in East Jerusalem, settlement activity, home demolitions, and acts of terrorism."
 The European Union also urged calm.
 It said the potential evictions were of "serious concern,'' adding that such actions are ''illegal under international humanitarian law and only serve to fuel tensions on the ground.

-Neighboring Jordan, which made peace with Israel in 1994 and is the custodian of Muslim holy sites in Jerusalem, has also condemned Israel's actions, as has the Gulf kingdom of Bahrain, which normalized relations with Israel last year in a U.S.-brokered deal.
+Egypt and Jordan, which made peace with Israel decades ago, condemned its actions, as did the Gulf kingdom of Bahrain, which was one of four Arab countries that signed U.S.-brokered normalization agreements with Israel last year.

 Israelis and Palestinians are bracing for more unrest in the coming days.